zuozhenggh/learning-library/developer-library/weblogic-to-oci/tear-down-dbcs/tear-down-dbcs.md

 11. Click **Terminate**.

-> **Note:** You won't be able to proceed until the DB System itself has been terminated.
+> **Note:** You won't be able to proceed until the database system itself has been terminated.

 ## **STEP 3:** Tear down the WebLogic environment

-You need to terminate the DB subnet before you can tear down the WebLogic deployment as Resource Manager will not be able to clean up the VCN until the DB subnet is removed.
+You need to terminate the database subnet before you can tear down the WebLogic deployment as Resource Manager will not be able to clean up the VCN until the database subnet is removed.

 1. Go to the **Resources Manager**.